Guardsquare/proguard/docs/md/manual/languages/kotlin.md

 When developing an SDK that exposes Kotlin-specific features to its users, you need to preserve the metadata of the public API.
 These include features such as named parameters, suspend functions, top-level functions and type aliases.

-In the case of a library, you would already be keeping the public API so you can simply add the following to your configuration:
+In the case of a library, you would already be keeping the public API, so you can simply add the following to your configuration:

 ```
--keepkotlinmetadata
+-keep class kotlin.Metadata
 ```

 ## Protection